Argentina–Uruguay relations: Strained relations during the Kirchner era

-Following the announced construction of a pulp mill on the Uruguayan side of the Uruguay River by Spanish manufacturer ENCE in 2003, both countries experienced their first significant diplomatic tensions since 1952, when President Juan Perón attempted to curb Argentine offshore banking in the neighboring nation.
-Bridges over the River Uruguay were closed for over a year.
-Though plans for the ENCE mill were canceled in 2005, a second mill was announced by Finland's Botnia in 2005, and the facility was opened in 2007.
+Following the announced construction of a pulp mill in Fray Bentos on the Uruguayan side of the Uruguay River by Spanish manufacturer ENCE in 2003, both countries experienced their first significant diplomatic tensions since 1952, when Argentina President Juan Perón attempted to curb Argentine offshore banking in Uruguay.

+Argentinians from the Gualeguaychú, Entre Ríos area blocked the Libertador General San Martín Bridge over the River Uruguay in 2005 many times for over a year, as well as the General Artigas Bridge, due to pollution concerns.
+Though plans for the ENCE mill were canceled in 2005, a second mill was announced by Finland's Botnia company in 2005, and the facility was opened in 2007.
 The Pulp mill dispute between Argentina and Uruguay remains a subject of controversy, particularly after ongoing reports of growing water contamination in the area that was later identified to be sewage discharge from the actual town of Gualeguaychú.

 Today

 Presidents Alberto Fernández and Luis Lacalle Pou in 2020.

 Argentina has an embassy in Montevideo and four consulates in Colonia del Sacramento, Fray Bentos, Paysandú, and Salto.
 Uruguay has an embassy in Buenos Aires; two general consulates in Córdoba and Rosario; three consulates in Colón, Concordia and Gualeguaychú; and two honorary consulates in Mendoza and Neuquén.

 Both countries were founding members of Mercosur.
 Both countries are full members of the Group of 77, the Rio Group, the Latin American Integration Association, the Association of Spanish Language Academies, the Organization of American States, the Organization of Ibero-American States, the Union of South American Nations, and the Cairns Group.

 In 2009, Uruguay maintained its policy of refusing landing rights to British military planes on flights to the Falkland Islands (Islas Malvinas), and in 2010, it refused entry into the Port of Montevideo.

 One of the most important commercial relationships between Uruguay and Argentina is related to tourism.
 For Uruguay, Argentine tourism is key since it represents 56% of the external tourism the country receives each year, and 70% during the summer months.
+As of 2025, 2.5 million people travel across the River Plate.

 In 2017, Argentina and Uruguay signed a Memorandum of Understanding for the implementation of the "Strengthening Connectivity" (Fortalecimiento de la Conectividad) project.
 This project is focused on improving communication between the countries.
 It aims to develop greater connectivity by creating fiber-optic links to interconnection points where international internet providers are located and to submarine cables that reach the Argentine coast.